Ellie Goulding: Endorsements

-Goulding contributed her vocals to an advert for the British department store chain John Lewis in 2010.
+Goulding contributed her vocals to an advert for the British department store chain John Lewis & Partners in 2010.
 The John Lewis Christmas advert has become an annual tradition in British culture and one of the signals that the countdown to Christmas has begun in the UK, with Goulding performing "Your Song" for the store's 2010 campaign.
 In 2013, Goulding was announced as one of several new models for Marks & Spencer's 'Womanism' campaign.
-Subtitled "Britain's leading ladies", the campaign saw Goulding appear alongside British women from various fields, including the actress Helen Mirren, double Olympic gold medal-winning boxer Nicola Adams, and writer Monica Ali.
+Subtitled "Britain's leading ladies", the campaign saw Goulding appear alongside British women from various fields, including the actress Helen Mirren, double Olympic gold medal-winning boxer Nicola Adams, and the writer Monica Ali.

 Goulding is endorsing the Swiss shampoo Pantene Pro-V on television and on the official Pantene website under the tagline "Strong Is Beautiful".
-This campaign has been running since 21 March 2016.
+The campaign has been running since 21 March 2016.
 Goulding starred and performed "What the World Needs Now" on a new advert for People's Postcode Lottery 2024 campaign, which thanks its players for helping to raise money for many charities in the UK.